davejagoda/davejagoda.github.io/quotes/index.md

 \- Peter Baring

-> So, just take that into consideration - that people are the ones that make these corporations go.
+> So, just take that into consideration that the people are the ones that make these corporations go.
 It's not the other way around.

 \- Christian Smalls